camunda/camunda-docs-manual/content/user-guide/process-engine/decisions/bpmn-cmmn.md

 The type `DmnDecisionTableResult` provides methods from the `List` interface and some convenience methods like `getSingleResult()` or `getFirstResult()` to get the result of a matched rule.
-The rule results provides methods from the `Map` interface and also convenience methods like `getSingleEntry()` or `getFirstEntry()`.
+The rule results provide methods from the `Map` interface and also convenience methods like `getSingleEntry()` or `getFirstEntry()`.

-For example the following code returns the output entry with name `result` of the only matched rule.
+For example, the following code returns the output entry with name `result` of the only matched rule.

 ```java